SlightlyIntelligentMonkey/CaveStoryRecoded/README.md

-# CaveStoryRemake
+# Cave Story Engine
-An open-source Cave Story remake.
+An open-source Cave Story Engine.

 Essentially 1:1 to the original game.